sean21johnson/Organizing-React-Code/README.md

 NOTEFUL APP

-Create notes and save them in folders!
+Create notes and save them in specific folders!

 In this application, our user has the ability to: